 Most if not all of the street food traders and food trucks are local businesses.
-Therefore spending you dollar at this establishments can help to create jobs for the community and keep your money in the local economy.
+Therefore spending your dollar at these establishments can help to create jobs for the community and keep your money in the local economy.

-12. It's a easy business to get into
+12. It's an easy business to get into

-As mentioned at the start of this article, the cost of starting and running a food truck or street food business is significantly lower than having a bricks and mortar restaurant.
+As mentioned at the start of this article, the cost of starting and running a food truck or street food business is significantly lower than having a brick and mortar restaurant.